BeaverlyGithub/beaverly-blog/replit.md

 # Overview

 This is a modern blog application for Beaverly Innovative Systems, a fintech AI startup.
 The blog serves as the official platform for sharing insights about AI trading, automated investing, and financial technology innovations.
-Built as a full-stack web application with a React frontend and Express.js backend, it provides a clean, production-ready blogging platform with dark theme aesthetics and modern UI components.
+Built as a pure static React application, it provides a clean, production-ready blogging platform with dark theme aesthetics and modern UI components that can be deployed anywhere without backend requirements.

 # User Preferences